 This nature park is also a true historical destination.
 Located along the Riviere des Prairies, at the very heart of the history of Sault-au-Recollet, the park offers historical elements, such as the site des Moulins ruins, the Maison du Pressoir and the Maison du Meunier.
 While picnicking, hiking or bike riding, discover the overflow dam waterfall of the Riviere-des-Prairies electric power station.
 Above all, don't forget your binoculars which you can use to observe the shorebirds, among other species.
 Fishing buffs can enjoy their favorite sport in the specially designated areas.
 In winter, make the most of the toboggan hill and the marked hiking or cross-country ski trails.

 The Montreal Planetarium brings astronomy to Montrealers and visitors alike who appreciate the clear, light-pollution-free skies and the chance to handle samples of meteorites.
-The exhibit focuses on new events and discoveries from the past 40 years, especially in Quebec skies.
+Visitors of all ages can explore the sun, planets, star clusters, star nurseries and gas clouds.
+Special "Astro Kids" programming includes creating a Moon Phase Observation Chart recording the day-to-day evolution of the Moon's appearance and mapping of the moon's visible face.
+Kids will also learn to recognize the seas and major lunar craters.
+"Building a Colony on the Moon", "Cooking up a Comet" and "Decoding an Extraterrestrial Message" are other included activities that are proving popular with the younger set.
+Other exhibitions focus on new events and discoveries from the past 40 years, especially in Quebec skies.
 The "Night Sky" is a 15-minute presentation where an astronomer points out all the major visible constellations.
 Exhibits focus on how astronomical phenomena may be responsible for the disappearance of some species, raising pertinent questions such as: Could we disappear?
 Will life continue to survive on Earth?
-Popular shows include "Planet 9, "Exo" and "Aurore" and allow visitors of all ages to explore the sun, planets, star clusters, star nurseries and gas clouds.

-Recommended for Things to Do with Kids because: The state-of-the-art multimedia shows will keep kids enthralled and informed on all matters pertaining to planet earth's place in the solar system.
+Recommended for Things to Do with Kids because: The state-of-the-art multimedia shows and hands-on activities will keep kids enthralled and informed on all matters pertaining to planet earth's place in the solar system.

-Sherel's expert tip: Afternoon visits are best as mornings are generally reserved for school groups.
-Best for kids over 7 but some of the films are suitable for ages 4+.
+Sherel's expert tip: Vaccine passports are required for all visitors over 13.
 Check the online schedules for film times and topics.

 The Musee des Beaux-Arts, founded in 1860, is Canada's oldest museum and boasts some of the finest paintings in the country.
 Among its permanent holdings are artworks from Canadian artists and those created by European masters.
 In addition to kid-friendly programming, the museum also features native Canadian artifacts and a collection of period furnishings, along with drawings, engravings, silverware and works of art from ancient Asia, Egypt, Greece and South America.
 Temporary traveling exhibitions range from blockbuster shows to images from local photographers and examinations of art as a means for social and environmental change.
 An on-site restaurant offers a good selection of meals including a children's brunch menu.